nitefood/asn/README.md

 ASN / RPKI validity / BGP stats / IPv4v6 / Prefix / ASPath / Organization / IP reputation / IP geolocation / IP fingerprinting / Network recon / lookup tool / Web traceroute server.

-This script serves the purpose of having a quick OSINT **command line tool** at disposal when investigating network data, which can come in handy in incident response scenarios as well.
+This script serves the purpose of having a quick OSINT **command line tool** at disposal when investigating network data, which can come in handy in incident response scenarios as well (with features such as [bulk geolocation](#bulk-geolocation-mode) and threat scoring).

 It can be used as a **recon tool** by querying Shodan for data about any type of target (CIDR blocks/URLs/single IPs/hostnames).
 This will quickly give the user a complete breakdown about open ports, known vulnerabilities, known software and hardware running on the target, and more - without ever sending a single packet to the target.
 JSON output of the results, multiple simultaneous targets and IP list file inputs and are also supported.
 Click [here](#shodan-scanning-recon-mode) for more information about Shodan scanning mode.